Difference Between CNA and LPN

 CNA vs LPN

-Places like community colleges, technical schools are offering the CNA course.
-Even online components are available in some states, need to attain in-person training to get the certificate.
-T
+Places like community colleges and technical schools are offering the CNA course.
+Even online components are available in some states, but one needs to attain in-person training to get the certificate.
+The Certified Nursing Assistant can do responding to patient call lights and Serve and feed patients with meals.

-A Licensed Practical Nurse can do some additional tasks along with the CNA on the guidance of the Registered Nurse(RN).
+A Licensed Practical Nurse can do some additional tasks along with the CNA under the guidance of the Registered Nurse(RN).
 It is an in-depth formal training program.

-Like CNA, The LPN offers in the community colleges and technical schools but, they need to complete the course in person.
+Like CNA, The LPN offers in community colleges and technical schools, but they need to complete the course in person.
 You need to pass the National Council Licensure Examination (NCLEX-PN) to get the certificate.

 The LPN act as a stepping stone in your nursing career to lead to higher positions.